Gluesticks Blog

 Filed Under: Cleaning & Organizing, Home Decor Projects

-When we moved into our home last summer we quickly realized that our home was severely lacking in the storage department.
+When we moved into our home last summer we quickly realized that we would need to come up with some creative storage solutions for a home that was built for 4 people—not 7.
 We unpacked the bedrooms and living room and put everything else in the formal dining room.
 Now, many families actually utilize their formal dining rooms, but we never have.
 We eat in the kitchen dining area and so this space was just an open room for us.

 Create a wall of custom bookcases my customizing wardrobes and bookcases for a beautiful wall of IKEA built-ins.
 Its perfect for maximizing storage in a den, office, or bedroom.

-We went back and forth about what we should use the room for and ultimately decided that it needed to be a storage room.
+We went back and forth about what we should use the room for and ultimately decided that it needed to be a storage room with lots of shelving.
 The room where we kept all of our games, DVDs, and craft supplies.
 That’s a tall order for a single room.
 Especially when it is the FIRST room that you see when you walk into the house.

 How to decide which items to purchase to make IKEA built-ins for an entire wall.

-I spent hours designing a space that I hoped would work for our family.
-IKEA’s design program has a lot to be desired.
+I spent hours designing a space with semi custom built-ins that I hoped would work for our family.
+IKEA’s DIY design program has a lot to be desired.
+It’s about as helpful as some of the instructions for assembling some of the other IJEA products.
 It froze on me a couple of times and I had to start over completely.
 It also doesn’t have the capability of letting you mix and match items that should be in separate rooms. ie: I wanted to use bedroom wardrobes mixed with office bookcases, but it didn’t let me combine both items into my digital design layout.

 When everything was all said and done, I had a hodgepodge layout of what I wanted, and my husband got started on the building process.

-Every room is different, but I’ll share the products we used for our Ikea built-ins at the bottom of the post so that you can mix and match them to fit your space!
+Every room is different, but I’ll share the products we used for our IKEA built-in hack at the bottom of the post so that you can mix and match them to fit your space!

-How to customize IKEA built-ins from wardrobes and bookcases.
+How to customize IKEA DIY BUILT-INS from wardrobes and bookcases.

 Create a wall of custom bookcases my customizing wardrobes and bookcases for a beautiful wall of IKEA built-ins.
 Its perfect for maximizing storage in a den, office, or bedroom.